Tennessee Appellate Court Upholds Trial Court’s Decision in Michael David Olson v. Jennifer Carlin Beck

 Accordingly, the Court affirmed the ruling of the trial court in all respects including awarding attorney fees to Wife.

 Divorces can be complicated therefore requiring a thorough understanding of the contractual nature of a marital dissolution agreement.
 Widrig Law PLLC is an experienced family law firm that understands how to protect your rights under the law.
-Call Widrig Law at 615-417-7800 to schedule a free consultation
+Call Widrig Law at 615-417-7800 to schedule a consultation